kumahq/kuma-website/app/_src/policies/meshcircuitbreaker.md

 ## Connection limits configuration

-- **`maxConnections`** - (optional) The maximum number of connections allowed to be made to the upstream cluster.
+- **`maxConnections`** - (optional) The maximum number of connections allowed to be made to the upstream Envoy Cluster.
   If not specified then equal to "1024".
-- **`maxConnectionPools`** - (optional) The maximum number of connection pools per cluster that are concurrently supported at once.
-Set this for clusters which create a large number of connection pools.
+- **`maxConnectionPools`** - (optional) The maximum number of connection pools per Envoy Cluster that are concurrently supported at once.
+Set this for Envoy Clusters which create a large number of connection pools.
 If not specified, the default is unlimited.
-- **`maxPendingRequests`** - (optional) The maximum number of pending requests that are allowed to the upstream cluster.
+- **`maxPendingRequests`** - (optional) The maximum number of pending requests that are allowed to the upstream Envoy Cluster.
 This limit is applied as a connection limit for non-HTTP traffic.
 If not specified then equal to "1024".
-- **`maxRetries`** - (optional) The maximum number of parallel retries that will be allowed to the upstream cluster.
+- **`maxRetries`** - (optional) The maximum number of parallel retries that will be allowed to the upstream Envoy Cluster.
 If not specified then equal to "3".
-- **`maxRequests`** - (optional) The maximum number of parallel requests that are allowed to be made to the upstream cluster.
+- **`maxRequests`** - (optional) The maximum number of parallel requests that are allowed to be made to the upstream Envoy Cluster.
 This limit does not apply to non-HTTP traffic.
 If not specified then equal to "1024".

 ## Outlier detection configuration